LastCallMedia/backstopjs-demo/README.md

    To use this just simiply update the following files if needed:
    - [backstop-docker/enviornment.json](backstop-docker/enviornment.json)
      - This will include any environments you want to run backstop against such as Production, Stage/Test, or Dev.
      Local is setup to run with lando.yml within the [backstop.js](backstop-docker/backstop.js).
+If you are not using Lando you can add local to the environment.json file

    - [backstop-docker/page.json](backstop-docker/page.json)
      - The page.json includes all pages that will be used to test with backstop.